XRPLF/xrpl-dev-portal/content/gateway_guide.md

 - ACME modifies its core accounting system to track money that is backing funds issued on the Ripple Network.
 ACME can query Ripple to see who holds its Ripple issuances at any time.
     - Optionally, a gateway can take additional steps to separate the assets backing the gateway's Ripple issuances.
 For example, the funds allocated to Ripple can be stored in a separate "Ripple Escrow" bank account.
 A cryptocurrency exchange can create a separate wallet to hold the funds allocated to Ripple, as publicly-verifiable proof to customers that the gateway is solvent.
 - ACME must have an account on the Ripple network.
 Our best practices recommend actually having at least two accounts: a "cold wallet" account to issue currency, and one or more "hot wallet" accounts that perform day-to-day transactions.
 See [Hot and Cold Wallets](#hot-and-cold-wallets) for more information.
+    - ACME must enable the [DefaultRipple Flag](#defaultripple) on its issuing account in order for users to send and receive its issuances.
 - Alice must create a trustline from her Ripple account to ACME's issuing (cold wallet) account.
 She can do this from any Ripple client (such as [Ripple Trade](https://www.rippletrade.com/) as long as she knows the address or Ripple Name of ACME's cold wallet.
     - In order to do this, Alice needs to find the address of ACME's cold wallet.
 ACME can publicize its cold wallet address on its website, or have its gateway listed in a client such as Ripple Trade.
 See [Setting Trust Lines in Ripple Trade](#setting-trust-lines-in-ripple-trade).
 - ACME must create a user interface for Alice to send funds from ACME into Ripple.